actXc/moodle_filter_botr/README.md

 I am working also on a repository.

 Installation:
-put all files into the folder moodle/filter/cdn
+1) put all files into the folder moodle/filter/cdn

-go to moodle site administration -> notification (the filter should be listed)
+2) go to moodle site administration -> notification (the filter should be listed)

-install
+3) install
+4) do the set up

 Set up:
-go to site administration -> plugin -> filter ->cdn filter
+1) go to site administration -> plugin -> filter ->cdn filter and add you credentials etc.
+2) enable the filter where it is needed

+Report your experience here